Reconciliation of Bayes and empirical Bayes interval estimation with application to small area estimation: Existing literature

-where the probability is with respect to the distribution of $\theta_i$ given $y$ and is termed as the posterior coverage.
-We refer to the prior that satisfies \eqref{posexp} as the `matching prior', which is derived in Section \ref{sec:prior} using a higher order asymptotic expansion (upto $O_p(m^{-1})$) of the left hand side of (\ref{posexp}).
+We refer to the prior that satisfies \eqref{posexp} as the `matching prior', which is derived in Section \ref{sec:prior} using a higher order asymptotic expansion (upto $O(m^{-1})$) of the left hand side of (\ref{posexp}).
 We demonstrate the derivation of $\pi(A)$ for the EBCIs $I_{i}^{\text{YL}}$ and $I_{i}^\text{N}$, introduced in Section \ref{sec:int}.
-Our Bayesian framework is general and can be extended to provide dual justification for any EBCI following this two-step procedure: \begin{itemize} \item[Step 1.]
-Expand the posterior coverage of chosen EBCI and collect the terms of higher order (upto $O_p(m^{-1})$ for large m), including that affecting the choice of prior. \item[Step 2.]
-Equate these terms with zero to reduce the coverage error (to $o_p(m^{-1})$) and obtain a differential equation whose solution gives the expression of the prior. \end{itemize}
+Our Bayesian framework is general and can be extended to provide dual justification for any EBCI following this two-step procedure: \begin{itemize} \item[\hypertarget{Step-1}{Step 1}.]
+Expand the posterior coverage of chosen EBCI and collect the terms of higher order (upto $O_p(m^{-1})$ for large m), including that affecting the choice of prior. \item[\hypertarget{Step-2}{Step 2}.] { Calculate expectation of the posterior coverage and equate the $O(m^{-1})$ terms with zero to reduce the expected posterior coverage error (to $o(m^{-1})$) and obtain a differential equation whose solution gives the expression of the matching prior.} \end{itemize}

-The rest of the paper is organized as follows.
+The rest of this article is organized as follows.
 In Section \ref{sec:not_reg}, we introduce necessary notations and regularity conditions.
 In Section \ref{sec:asym}, we provide our result on posterior coverage expansion in Theorem \ref{Th1} and the bias and length comparison result in Proposition \ref{cor5}.
 In Section \ref{sec:prior}, we derive the matching prior in Theorem \ref{Th2} and provide its propriety condition in Theorem \ref{Th3}.
-In the same section, we discuss two important special cases -- two-level model without covariates and the balanced case.
-In Section \ref{simstudy}, we provide a Monte Carlo simulation study followed by a real data analysis in Section \ref{realdata}.
-We end with concluding remarks in Section \ref{sec:dis}, deferring the proofs of main results and related detailed calculations to Appendices \ref{appA} and \ref{appB}, and additional simulation results in Appendix \ref{appC}.
+In Section \ref{sec:sp_case} we discuss two important special cases -- two-level model without covariates and the balanced case.
+In Section \ref{simstudy}, we provide a Monte Carlo simulation study followed by two real data analysis in Section \ref{realdata}.
+The data and code availability is provided in Section \ref{sec:code}.
+We end with concluding remarks in Section \ref{sec:dis}, deferring the proofs of main results and related detailed calculations to Appendices \ref{appA} and \ref{appB}, respectively.
+Some additional simulation results are provided in Appendix \ref{appC}.